What I Wish I Knew Before I Bought a Range Rover Classic

 What’s the most underrated part of the Range Rover Classic?

 There are really two ways to look at a Range Rover Classic: one is that it’s a luxury SUV and two is that it’s a capable off-roader.
 I don’t know if it’s underrated, but I would say they probably get underused.
 Unfortunately, driving down a gravel driveway is the most off-roading most of these see.
-In all reality these RRCs are mountain goats on the wheeling trails and even at 30 years old it will give just about any modern off-roader a run for its money.
+In reality these RRCs are mountain goats on the wheeling trails and even at 30 years old it will give just about any modern off-roader a run for its money.

 What’s the most overrated part?